felix-hilden/tekore/readme_pypi.rst

 |python|

-Welcome to the Python Package Index page of Tekore, a client of the Spotify Web API for Python!
+Welcome to the GitHub repository of Tekore!
+We provide a client for the Spotify Web API for Python, complete with all available endpoints, authentication and loads of additional features.
 Tekore allows you to interact with the Web API effortlessly.

 .. code:: python